requirejs/require-cs/README.md

 2) Download the [latest version of cs.js](https://raw.github.com/jrburke/require-cs/latest/cs.js).

+## Usage <a name="usage".</a>

-3) Reference CoffeeScript files via the cs! plugin name.
+Reference CoffeeScript files via the cs! plugin name.
 For example, to load the `app.coffee` file that is in your baseUrl directory:

     require(['cs!app'], function (app) {